 When I first started working at a big company, I remember that making decisions regarding my next step was always exhausting.
 At that point I didn't realise why it was so exhausting, but today, after a lot of introspection and time spent with myself, I can tell you why.

-Before I go into this why, I want to clear out that I am not talking about big decisions here.
-I am not necessarily talking about a multi million contract for some client for whatever.
-I am talking about choosing the right font and colors in a report.
+Before I go into this why, I want to clear out that I'm not even talking about big decisions here.
+I'm not necessarily talking about a multi million contract for some client for whatever.
+I'm talking about, even choosing the right font and colours in a report.

 Why making decisions is so tough